sanzceb/telegram-bots/echo/README.md

      - `/sendMessage`: Sends echo responses

 3. **Message Handling**
-   - The response object from `requests` can be manages as a json dict.
+   - The response object from `requests` can be managed as a json dict.
    - Manipulating an offset to avoid processing updates multiple times.
    - Message metadata extraction using JSON API.